JohnArcher/vscode-hollywood-mal/README.md

 # Hollywood MAL for Visual Studio Code

+*DISCLAIMER:* This is no official product by Airsoft Software.

-This extension adds support for [Hollywood](https://www.hollywood-mal.com) 7.1 to Visual Studio Code (Windows, macOS, Linux).
+This extension adds support for [Hollywood](https://www.hollywood-mal.com) 8 to Visual Studio Code (Windows, macOS, Linux).
 Hollywood is a programming language available for AmigaOS, Windows, macOS, and Linux and is capable of compiling to the following target plattforms:

 * AmigaOS
 * Android